macfarlandian/please-hire-me/README.md

 When built out, it should also generate a more traditionally printable (PDF) and plaintext version of the resume from the data contained on the site, to eliminate the redundant labor of creating these documents manually.

+For now, the frontend templates are intentionally unfinished; because it arose from a community of UX designers, the aim of this app is to serve as a flexible backend for a variety of frontend designs, showcasing the design skills of its users rather than supporting a collection of cookie-cutter portfolio sites.

 ## TODO

 * ~~finalize models~~